-It is expected that students will already be learning to play a musical instrument/receiving vocal tuition and are suitably committed to continuing lessons throughout the course.
+It is encouraged that students will already be learning to play a musical instrument/receiving vocal tuition and are suitably committed to continuing lessons throughout the course.

 GCSE Music offers a solid foundation for progression to other music studies, including A-level Music, and often to a music-related career in a sector which contributes £3.5 billion to the UK economy.
-Our course provides the opportunity for students to develop valuable transferable skills such as critical thinking, self-confidence, concentration, creativity, evaluation and teamwork.
+Our course provides the opportunity for students to develop valuable transferable skills such as critical thinking, self-confidence, concentration, creativity, evaluation and teamwork which are vital in a wide range of careers and jobs.